 Postgraduate course information

-UTS: Business offers a range of master's degrees, graduate diplomas and graduate certificates by coursework.
-In addition, doctoral and research master's (by thesis) programs are also offered.
+The UTS Business School offers a range of master's degrees, graduate diplomas and graduate certificates by coursework.
+In addition, doctoral programs are also offered.

 Majors and sub-majors

 Recognition of prior learning (RPL) is based on prior completed undergraduate and completed or partially complete postgraduate studies at a UTS recognised university or institution, and is granted subject to University Rules and UTS Business School guidelines.
 Applicants are required to provide the information specified and meet the processing deadlines set by UTS in relation to recognition of prior learning applications.
 Students should lodge an application for subject exemption if they wish to apply for exemptions from subjects within their enrolled course.

 Postgraduate subject exemptions are not normally granted where prior studies were undertaken more than 10 years previously.
 Postgraduate recognition of prior learning is not granted for prior sub-degree TAFE studies and recognition of prior learning for electives is considered based on prior postgraduate studies.

 The maximum number of subject exemptions allowed in each course under the Faculty of Business policy is detailed below.

 Exemptions are not permitted except where an exemption has been approved for a specified UTS executive development course.